THE MORI CONDOMINIUM

 Together with Guillemard Suites that completed in 2017 and occupies the land at the south-west corner of the Mori site, it is part of the ongoing redevelopment of Geylang.

 The Mori Showflat · Viewing

-The Mori condo showflat will be launching for sale soon.
+The Mori condo showflat has launched for sale.

-Viewings slots will be available by appointment only, as there are limited slots due to the cap on numbers.
+Viewings slots are available by appointment only, as there are limited slots due to the cap on numbers.

 Please drop us a note in the Contact Form if you wish to book a viewing slot for the VIP Preview.

 .
 2 Bedroom .
 Type C1 .
 66 sq m .
 710 sq ft

 .
 3 Bedroom + Guest .
 Type G3 .
 109 sq m .
 1173 sq ft

 Just click on the arrow to view the sales gallery and show units online now.

 The Mori Condo Prices · Unit Types